 How Often Should I Use Anki?

-The best way to determine how often you should use Anki is to think about the amount of information you want to retain.
-If you are a medical student, for example, you might have around 10,000 pieces of information that you need to memorize before graduation.
+The best way to determine how often you should use Anki is to consider how much information you want to retain.
+For example, if you are a medical student, you might have around 10,000 pieces of information you need to memorize before graduation.

-In such a case, you could set aside 2 hours per day to study each night and still finish in under two months.
+In such a case, you could set aside 2 hours daily to study each night and finish in under two months.
 However, if you were trying to learn a language, you may only require 100 words to be able to communicate fluently.

 In this case, you would probably want to dedicate an hour per day to studying.

-In general, though, it is recommended to set aside 1 hour per day to study.
-This allows you to focus on the information you need to retain rather than spending time reviewing information that you already know.
+In general, though, setting aside 1 hour per day to study is recommended.
+This allows you to focus on the information you need to retain rather than reviewing information you already know.

 Can I Take A Break From Anki?